ABOUT THE ARTIST

 In 2014 she relocated to Black Rock CT in order to be closer to NY city, and branched out to other themes such as coastal architecture and cityscapes.
 Fehlinger’s paintings depict familiar, yet abstracted scenes.
 Her painting style emphasizes her interest in texture, color and light; and she applies her paint thickly with a palette knife to highlight structure, form and shadow.
 Her compositions play with scale, placement, and negative/positive spaces, creating visual interest and an individual style.

-She is an active member of the Westport Art Center's Artist Collective and an exhibiting member of the Rowayton Art Center and the Black Rock Art Guild.
-Since moving to Connecticut she has had a solo show at The Westport Library, The Greene Art Gallery in Guilford, The Kershner Gallery in Fairfield, and she has exhibited her work at Beechwood Arts, The Easton Art Council and the Westport Women's Club.
+She is an active member of the Artists Collective of Westport and an exhibiting member of the Rowayton Art Center and the Ridgefield Guild of Artists.
+Since moving to Connecticut she has had a solo show at The Westport Library, The Greene Art Gallery in Guilford, The Kershner Gallery in Fairfield, and she has exhibited her work at Beechwood Arts, The Easton Art Council and the Westport Art Center.

 She is currently represented by Southport Galleries, Southport CT